 Being in the role of providing information to others can be an absolute minefield.
-To be a respected source of information (and an agent of change), you’ve must provide quality, evidence based, accurate information.
-And what you publish needs to be information that your fans want to read (not always need to read), or you don’t grow.
+To be a respected source of information (and an agent of change), you’ve must provide quality, evidence-based, accurate information.
+And what you publish needs to be informed that your fans want to read (not always need to read), or you don’t grow.

 The whole team understand that we do and try things out of desperation, exhaustion, physical or emotional need, and lack of resources.
 We have never judged parents for making the choices they have made.
 We simply write about the facts that we’re passionate about, without judging.

 Here are 7 facts I want BellyBelly’s millions of readers to know:

 When people post on Facebook, they have the safety of being able to control their anonymity.
 These days, there are so many keyboard warriors and headline commentators out there, that debates are quickly sparked and soon get out of control.
 It collapses into name-calling and then you know it’s no longer about the topic at hand at all.

 It’s not just isolated to the parenting industry (have you seen science pages?
 Ouch!).
 People commenting on your images and posts don’t even need to be fans of your page.
 They may decide to chime in after being tipped off (private groups alert people to posts against their belief system, so you may be bombed by a pack of people), or more likely, a friend liked or commented on a post that they don’t agree with, and they head over to make their point.

 Social media means any random person from any corner of the globe can chime in.
 They may be well educated or poorly educated.
 They may think they understand but they may be confused or misled by others.